Samsung's Lee: tainted titan who built a global tech giant

 Lee's business acumen made him the object of endless fascination and speculation in Korea, but he and the empire he built have also been vilified by critics and activist shareholders for wielding such economic clout, hierarchical and opaque governance, and dubious transfers of the family wealth.

 In 2008, Lee was accused of managing a political slush fund and of helping his children buy Samsung company shares on the cheap.
 Prosecutors failed to prove either charge, but Lee was convicted of tax evasion and embezzlement.
-He apologized and stepped down, only to return within two years following a presidential pardon.
+He apologised and stepped down, only to return within two years following a presidential pardon.

 He had since kept a lower profile and delegated to an army of managers, while promoting his son, Jay Y. Lee, to vice chairman, a grooming post for the eventual transfer of power.